markolalovic/tda-digits/README.md

 $ python3 tda_digits.py
 ```

-This generates figures for digit 8, which can be found in the [notebooks](notebooks) directory.
+This generates figures for digit 8, which can be found in the [example](figures/example) directory.

 ### Usage Details

-For detailed instructions on using the functions and classes, refer to the Jupyter notebooks: `Example.ipynb` and `Classification.ipynb` located in the scripts directory.
+For detailed instructions on using the functions and classes, refer to the Jupyter notebooks: `Example.ipynb` and `Classification.ipynb` located in the [notebooks](notebooks) directory.

 ## References